jcaillon/valet/tests.d/self-build/results.approved.md

 INFO                              ├── ⌜self mock3⌝.
 INFO     == Summary of the commands ==

-- Number of variables declared: ⌜401⌝.
+- Number of variables declared: ⌜382⌝.
-- Number of functions: ⌜24⌝.
+- Number of functions: ⌜23⌝.
-- Number of commands: ⌜23⌝.
+- Number of commands: ⌜22⌝.
 - Number of user library directories found: ⌜0⌝.
 - Maximum sub command level: ⌜1⌝.

 == List of all the hidden commands ==

 bash bootstrap            Returns a string that can be evaluated to bootstrap your bash session. bash links                Create symbolic links as defined in the links definition directory. self mock1                A command that only for testing valet core functions. self mock2                A command that only for testing valet core functions. self mock3                A command that only for testing valet core functions. self release              Release a new version of valet. self setup                The command run after the installation of Valet to setup the tool. self source               Returns a string that can be evaluated to source Valet functions in bash. self uninstall            A command to uninstall Valet.

 == List of all the commands ==

-extensions create     Create a new Valet extension. extensions init       Initialize/setup the current directory as a Valet extension. extensions install    Download and install an extension in the user extensions directory using GIT. extensions list       List all Valet extensions. extensions update     Update Valet extensions. help                  Show the help of this program or of a specific command. self add-command      Add a new command to the current extension. self add-library      Add a new library to the current extension. self build            Index all the commands and libraries present in the valet extensions directory and installation directory. self config           Open the configuration file of Valet with your default editor. self document         Generate the documentation and code snippets for all the library functions of Valet. self extend           Extends Valet by creating or downloading a new extension in the user directory. self test             Test your valet custom commands. self update           Update valet to the latest release.
+extensions add-command    Add a new command to the current extension. extensions add-library    Add a new library to the current extension. extensions create         Create a new Valet extension. extensions init           Initialize/setup the current directory as a Valet extension. extensions install        Download and install an extension in the user extensions directory using GIT. extensions list           List all Valet extensions. extensions update         Update Valet extensions. help                      Show the help of this program or of a specific command. self build                Index all the commands and libraries present in the valet extensions directory and installation directory. self config               Open the configuration file of Valet with your default editor. self document             Generate the documentation and code snippets for all the library functions of Valet. self test                 Test your valet custom commands. self update               Update valet to the latest release.

 INFO     The command definition variables have been written to ⌜/tmp/valet.d/d1-2/commands⌝.
 SUCCESS  The valet user commands have been successfully built.